 Fair value is determined based on current bid prices for all quoted investments.
-Where the value of listed securities has increased the resultant gains are capitalised in the other financial assets reserve.
+Where the value of listed securities that are classified as available-for-sale has increased the resultant gains are recognised in the other financial assets reserve.
 Valuation techniques are applied to determine the fair value for all unlisted securities, including recent arm's length transactions, reference to similar instruments and option pricing models.